 Shell's Net Carbon Footprint ambition: frequently asked questions

-The goal of the Paris Agreement is to keep the increase in the global average temperature to well-below 2° Celsius compared to pre-industrial levels.
-Achieving this will require a dramatic reduction in greenhouse gas emissions, reaching a point of net zero global emissions within the second half of this century.
+The goal of the Paris Agreement is to hold the increase in the global average temperature to well-below 2° Celsius, while pursuing efforts to limit the temperature increase to 1.5 °C compared to pre-industrial levels.
+Achieving this goal will require a dramatic reduction in greenhouse gas emissions, reaching a point of net-zero global emissions within the second half of this century.